you will find The Carnegie, a center for the visual and performing arts and

 Built in 1904 as a Carnegie Library and renovated in 2006, the multi-purpose building houses the Carnegie Galleries, the beautiful Otto Budig Theatre and the Eva G. Farris Education Center.

-For film events, amenities include a pre-film social hour and cash bar in the main gallery, adjacent to the theatre, often including catered a-la-carte food offerings.
 The Carnegie features ample free parking, a rarity with urban venues.

+For film events, CWC amenities include a pre-film social hour and cash bar in the main gallery, adjacent to the theatre, often including catered a-la-carte food offerings.
+Depending on the type of cinema event, CWC frequently includes post-film discussions, featuring filmmakers and local experts.

-Those driving across the Roebling Suspension Bridge have an easy trip -- the bridge dumps into Scott Blvd. (one-way South) and the Carnegie, spanning the block between Scott and Greenup at Robbins Street, is only minutes away.
+Those using the Roebling Suspension Bridge have an easy trip -- the bridge dumps into Scott Blvd. (one-way South) and the Carnegie, spanning the block between Scott and Greenup at Robbins Street, is only minutes away.
 The return is just as easy -- up Greenup Street (one-way North) directly to the Suspension Bridge.
 Couldn't be more simple or convenient!